On the 11th September 2022 I was honoured to read the official Accession Proclamation in Windsor town centre.

 At 12.30 the band of the Coldstream Guard marched to the Victoria Statue where a sizeable stage had been set up.

-Four trumpeters blew a fanfare and I led the Mayor and a delegation of Councillors, past Mayors, Lord Lieutenant, the MP, Police Chief etc to the stage.
+Four trumpeters blew a fanfare and I led the Mayor and a delegation of Councillors, former Mayors, The Lord Lieutenant, the Member of Parliament for Windsor, our Police Chief etc to the stage.
 There was a lady already stationed there.
 It turned out she would provide sign language interpretation as speeches were made which was a lovely inclusive touch.

-This was the first time that I have been required to read out a proclamation that has come directly from St James’ Palace and has been approved by the monarch themselves.
+This was the first time that I have been required to read out a proclamation that has come directly from St James’ Palace and had been approved by the monarch themselves.

 In the following days I got quite a few ‘I saw you on Telly’ emails and calls because parts of the Windsor proclamation were shown on BBC, ITV, Channel 4 and hundreds of other news channels right across the world.